Bullroarer: In culture

-This instrument has been used by numerous early and traditional cultures in both the northern and southern hemispheres but in the popular consciousness it is perhaps best known for its use by Australian Aborigines (it is from one of their languages that the name turndun comes).
+This instrument has been used by numerous early and traditional cultures in both the Northern Hemisphere and Southern Hemisphere, but in the popular consciousness it is perhaps best known for its use by Aboriginal Australians (it is from one of their languages that the name turndun comes).

 Henry Cowell composed a composition for two violins, viola, two celli, and two bullroarers.
 A bullroarer featured in the Kate Bush Before The Dawn concerts in London 2014.

 Australian Aboriginal culture

 Bullroarers have been used in initiation ceremonies and in burials to ward off evil spirits, and for bad tidings.
 Bullroarers are considered secret men's business by all or almost all Aboriginal tribal groups, and hence forbidden for women, children, non-initiated men, or outsiders to even hear.
 Fison and Howitt documented this in "Kamilaroi and Kurnai" (page 198).
 Anyone caught breaching the imposed secrecy was to be punished by death.

 They are used in men's initiation ceremonies, and the sound they produce is considered in some indigenous cultures to represent the sound of the Rainbow Serpent.
 In the cultures of southeastern Australia, the sound of the bullroarer is the voice of Daramulan, and a successful bullroarer can be made only if it has been cut from a tree containing his spirit.

 The bullroarer can also be used as a tool in Aboriginal art.

-Bullroarers have sometimes been referred to as "wife-callers" by Australian Aborigines.
+Bullroarers have sometimes been referred to as "wife-callers" by Indigenous Australians.

 A bullroarer is used by Paul Hogan in the 1988 film Crocodile Dundee II.
 John Antill included one in the orchestration of his ballet Corroboree (1946).
 See: Corroboree.

 An Australian band Midnight Oil included a recording of an imitation bullroarer on their album Diesel and Dust (1987) at the beginning of the song "Bullroarer".
 In an interview, the band's drummer Rob Hirst stated "it's a sacred instrument... only initiated men are supposed to hear those sounds.
 So we didn't use a real bullroarer as that would have been cultural imperialism.
 Instead we used an imitation bullroarer that school kids in Australia use.
 It is a ruler with a piece of rope wrapped around it."